JulienB17/gnss2iso/README.md

     Based on shapefile data .shp

-    Several methods are available to search for an ISO code (see get_iso() & get_att() methods)
+    Several options are available to search for an ISO code with get_iso() & get_att() methods:
-        * dist=True: returns the ISO code of the nearest country, whatever the distance; returns also the distance between the station and the nearest country's polygon [default method] --> always returns an ISO code
+        * dist=True: (default) returns the ISO code of the nearest country, whatever the distance;
+                               returns also the distance between the station and the nearest country's polygon --> always returns an ISO code
         * buffer=True: returns the ISO code the nearest country within a circle centered on the station and with Radius = buffer [unit depends on shapefile epsg: degree or meter] --> if no country is found returns '000'
         * otherwise: returns an ISO code only if the station is located within a polygon [most accurate method according to shapefile data] --> if no country is found returns '000'